 Damages in lieu of injunction

-This page contains the details of two cases
+This page contains the details of a number of cases dealing with

 Jurisdiction to deal with boundary disputes.

 Time limits for applications to the Tribunal - applications sent by post.

 Tribunal taking points on its own initiative - fairness to the parties

 The Upper Tribunal (Lands Chamber) site provides cases and other materials from the Lands Chamber.
 To access the site click